It’s Week 3 of the Holiday Countdown. Let’s check in and see what your new tasks are to prepare for Christmas!

 I can’t believe it’s already Week Three of the Holiday Countdown.
 I hope you were able to start crossing some projects off your list.
 If you’re just joining us, there’s still time to catch up on Week One or Week Two.

-Place orders.
 I’m not hosting Christmas this year, so there isn’t a rush on ordering furniture for our home.
-However, we’re currently working on the plans for our basement and haven’t decided if we’re going to begin that project now or in the new year.
-My son would really like it done asap so he has the perfect place to hang with his friends, but I really don’t want to spend the holiday season dealing with drywall dust.
+However, we’re currently working on the plans for our basement, and haven’t decided if we’re going to begin that project now or in the new year.
+My son would really like it done asap so he has the perfect place to hang out with his friends.
+However, I really don’t want to spend the holiday season dealing with drywall dust.

-Last week I did help a client source a new dining table and bench from Crate & Barrel and she should have it within a few weeks.
+Last week helped a client source a new dining table and bench pictured below from Crate & Barrel.
+She should have it within a few weeks.
 Sometimes I’m able to live vicariously through others!

-Clean and stock the kitchen.
-A few weeks ago I did a thorough cleaning of the deep freeze and pantry.
+A few weeks ago, I did a thorough cleaning of the deep freeze and pantry.
 It’s amazing how many plastic yogurt containers can build up if you let them!
 I’m personally not a big toast or sandwich girl, so I don’t keep up on the happenings of bread in our freezer.
 I think we had enough crust to feed a small army!

 On Saturday we braved Costco and stocked up on some groceries and entertaining supplies.
 I was excited to find new tapenades, spreads, cheeses and crisps.
 These are easy to pull out at a moment’s notice.

-Organize a cookie exchange.
-I’ve never been part of a cookie or treat exchange before so I was most excited about adding this to my holiday routine.
+I’ve never been part of a cookie or treat exchange before, so I was most excited about adding this to my holiday routine.
 My friend Sandi is always whipping up delicious food, so I know whatever she makes will be amazing.
 I’m just hoping whatever I come up with will be deserving of a trade.
 Perhaps I can up the ante with the presentation!

 As Canadians we don’t typically have the Black Friday sales like those found in the US (the Friday after American Thanksgiving- November 25th this year).
 However, many major American-based retailers will extend their online deals to Canadian consumers.
 To see when the deals will be available, check their websites.
 Make sure you calculate duty, shipping and taxes before you buy!
 In addition, the biggest online shopping day of the year is Cyber Monday (November 28th this year).
 If you are subscribed to a retailer, you’ll likely receive a promotional email in the days leading up to Cyber Monday.